 Below is an excerpt from a training video that we offer store associates to help answer the commonly asked questions about RV holding tank problems.
-There is some good information here that may be valuable to you, our fellow RVers who are struggling with common RV tank issues.
+There is some good information here that may be valuable to you as well as our fellow RVers who are struggling with common RV tank issues.

-I wanted to take a few minutes to go over a few of the questions that you are likely being asked about our line of products, and holding tanks in general.
-Hopefully by the end of this short video you’ll have a good arsenal of answers that can help you connect customers with the right products and also help you deepen your knowledge of tank treatments.
+Since many of you likely have questions regarding our line of products and holding tanks in general, we wanted to take a few minutes to go over a few of these questions in advance.
+Hopefully by the end of this article you’ll have a good arsenal of answers that can help you connect customers with the right products and also help you deepen your knowledge of tank treatments.

-Before we start, if you have any questions, don’t hesitate reaching out to me.
-I’m always happy to help.
-My email address is email@example.com.
+Before we start, if you have any questions, please don’t hesitate to reach out to us.
+We’re always happy to help!
+Contact us here for help.
+Let’s jump in!

-How do I fix a clog in my black water holding tanks?
+- How do I fix a clog in my black and gray water holding tanks?

-Obviously, there are other questions you’ll run into, but these are the most common, so we’ll take them one by one.
+Obviously, there are other questions you’ll run into, but these are the most common, so we’ll answer them one by one.

 Exhaust Systems and Seals